 Why is my dog stressed, and how can I help him?
 You’re certainly not alone if you want help answering these questions.
 Many dogs can become stressed for a wide variety of reasons — out of boredom or frustration or because they’re scared or anxious about a situation.
 We’ll help you spot the signs of stress and give you some tips on calming your stressed dog.
-And we’ll also help you know when your dog’s stress and anxiety become a long-term problem for his health (and what to do about it).
+Learn how to identify when your dog’s stress and anxiety become a long-term problem for his health (and what to do about it).

 A stressed dog can exhibit a variety of signs and symptoms that vary in intensity and length of time.
 Some dogs only have sudden bouts of stress, while others have ongoing anxiety issues leading to longer-term health concerns.

 Some behavioral warning signs that your dog may show when stressed include:

 - Biting and/or chewing skin, paws, or tail